- Home

 How you choose to move is completely up to you, but you should aim to choose activities that you enjoy.
 This will make it easier to create a routine that feels sustainable.
 Pilates, yoga, and walking are all great activities for supporting flexibility.

 You can also find more ideas on how to get moving in the fitness and exercise section of our website.
-With everything from low impact exercises and online dance classes, to cycling, Nordic Walking, and gym starter guides, there’s hopefully something to suit everyone.
+With everything from low-impact exercises and online dance classes to cycling, Nordic walking, and gym starter guides, there’s hopefully something for everyone.

 3. Stay hydrated

-The water content in lean muscle mass (or fat-free mass) is also around 70-75%, and when muscles are dehydrated, they won’t extend and contract as fully as they would if they had sufficient water content.
+The water content in lean muscle mass (or fat-free mass) is around 70-75%, and when muscles are dehydrated, they won’t be able to extend and contract as fully as they would with sufficient water content.

-So if you want to avoid feeling stiff, it’s important to stay on top of your hydration.
+So, if you want to avoid feeling stiff, it’s important to stay hydrated.

 Your muscles will also be stronger the more hydrated they are.
 This is because, without sufficient hydration, they’ll lose electrolytes and be more prone to cramping.

-Another reason that staying hydrated can support flexibility is because water makes up an important part of synovial fluid; an oily water-based fluid that our bodies make to help our joints move with ease.
-When our joints are lacking this fluid, we can also feel much stiffer.
+Water also makes up an important part of synovial fluid; an oily water-based fluid that our bodies produce to help our joints move with ease.
+When our joints are lacking this fluid, we can feel much stiffer.

 4. Work on building and maintaining strength